navaneethkulal8/Get_my_bus/README.md

 ## About the Developer

-GetMyBus was developed by [Your Name], a passionate and skilled mobile app developer with a focus on building user-centric applications.
-[Your Name] thrives on delivering high-quality solutions and believes in harnessing technology to create positive impacts in people's lives.
+GetMyBus was developed by [Navaneeth], a passionate and skilled mobile app developer with a focus on building user-centric applications.
+Team thrives on delivering high-quality solutions and believes in harnessing technology to create positive impacts in people's lives.

 ---

 Thank you for choosing GetMyBus for your public transportation needs.
 We are committed to continuous improvement and look forward to enhancing your travel experience.
-If you have any questions or feedback, please feel free to reach out to us at [contact@email.com].
+If you have any questions or feedback, please feel free to reach out to us at [navaneethkulal8@gmail.com].

 **Stay tuned for the Demo Unveiling!**